-The typical Physics major at Millikin will take PY 151 and 152 during their freshman year.
+The typical Physics major at Millikin will take PY 151 and 152, along with the accompanying lab courses, PY 171 and 172, during their freshman year.
 (Some students will have Advanced Placement credit that will allow them to skip one or both of these classes.)
-These courses comprise a fairly standard year-long introduction to Physics, and have MA 140 and 240, Calculus I and II, as co-requisites since the primary language of doing Physics is Calculus.
+These courses comprise a fairly standard year-long introduction to Physics, and have MA 140 and 240, Calculus I and II, as co-requisites since the primary language of doing physics is mathematics.
 These courses involve both lecture and laboratory, and heavily integrate modern pedagogy, specifically active learning, peer instruction, and inquiry-based methods.
 (These methods will also be a strong component of the instruction in PY 100 and 101, and PY 111 and 112, which primarily serve non-majors.)

 Every course we teach above the freshman level is offered every other year (except for Senior Research, for obvious reasons).
 Therefore, the exact path a student will follow depends on whether they enter during an odd or an even year.
-Here, we explain what a student entering in Fall 2007 would take.
-As sophomores, Physics majors would take PY 262, Experimental Physics I focusing on Electronics, which will introduce them to National Instruments' LabVIEWTM, the industry and academic standard in experimental control and data acquisition.
+Here, we explain what a student entering in Fall 2009 would take.
+As sophomores, Physics majors would take PY 262, Experimental Physics I, focusing on Electronics, which will introduce them to National Instruments' LabVIEWTM, the industry and academic standard in experimental control and data acquisition.
 In the spring, they would take PY 362, Experimental Physics II, where they would focus on data acquisition and experimental design.
 These courses are where students will first experience substantive experimental design, and will also involve instruction in writing of scientific papers.
 The courses will culminate in seminar-style presentations that will be open to other physics majors, minors, and faculty.
 Similar presentations will occur at the end of the junior and senior years, at the end of which students will present work from a senior research project.

-During their junior year, they would take PY 253, an introduction to Modern (20th-century) Physics, and PY 325, Mathematical Physics.
+During their junior year, physics majors will take PY 253, an introduction to Modern (20th-century) Physics, and PY 325, Mathematical Physics.
 In Modern Physics, students will be introduced to MathematicaTM, the most extremely popular and powerful computational and analysis software package, and in Mathematical Physics, they will focus on integrating knowledge from a variety of math classes as well as filling in gaps of material not commonly covered in traditional mathematics courses.
-In the spring, they would take Theoretical and Applied Mechanics (PY 352) and Quantum Mechanics (PY 406).
-As seniors, the only core physics courses left would be the two-term Electrodynamics sequence (PY 403/404) and their Senior research project (PY481/482).
+They will also begin the process of learning how to write scientific articles as well as present their research orally in a seminar-style symposium.
+In addition, they will complete Theoretical and Applied Mechanics (PY 352) and Quantum Mechanics (PY 406).

+As seniors, the only core physics courses left would be the two-term Electrodynamics sequence (PY 403/404), along with their Senior research project (PY481/482).
 The relative absence of physics courses from the senior year is intentional, so that students preparing to take the GRE in the fall of their senior year are as prepared as possible.